WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 )
 ```

-Note that `$entry` performs all scheduling; it is responsible for picking the
+Note that `$entry` performs all scheduling; it is responsible for
-next task to resume in two different circumstances: If the most recent task
+picking the next task to resume in two different circumstances: a) if
-suspended itself, and if it simply ran to completion and returned.
+the most recent task suspended itself, and b) if it simply ran to
-However, we observe that this asymmetric approach requires two stack switches in
+completion and returned.
+However, notice that this asymmetric approach
-order to change execution from one task to another: The first when `suspend`-ing
+requires two stack switches in order to change execution from one task
-from the yielding task to `$entry`, and a second when `$entry` resumes the next
+to another: first when suspending from the a task to the event loop,
+and second when the event loop resumes the next task.
-task.

-Our proposal provides a mechanism to optimize the particular pattern shown here,
+Our proposal provides a mechanism to optimise the particular pattern
-where a `suspend` in one continuation is followed by the handler resuming
+shown here, where suspending one continuation is followed by a handler
-another continuation `$c`.
+resuming another continuation `$c`.
+We can use the `switch`
-We may use the `switch` instruction, which also relies on tags, to transfer
+instruction, which also relies on tags, to transfer control from the
-control from the original continuation directly to `$c`, thus eschewing the need
+original continuation directly to `$c`, thus avoiding the need for an
-for the intermediate stack switch to the parent.
+intermediate stack switch to the parent.

-Concretely, executing `switch $yield (local.get $c)` in our example behaves
+Concretely, executing `switch $yield (local.get $c)` in our example
-equivalently to `(suspend $yield)`, assuming that the active (ordinary) handler
+behaves equivalently to `(suspend $yield)`, assuming that the active
-for `$yield` immediately resumes `$c` and additionally passes the continuation
+(ordinary) handler for `$yield` immediately resumes `$c` and
-obtained from handling `$yield` along as an argument to `$c`.
+additionally passes the continuation obtained from handling `$yield`
-However, as mentioned above, using a `switch` instruction here has the advantage
+along as an argument to `$c`.
+However, as mentioned above, using a
-that a Wasm engine can implement it so that physical stacks are only changed
+`switch` instruction here has the advantage that a Wasm engine can
-once.

-We illustrate how the previous example can be updated to use the switch
-instruction with the following, alternative skeleton code.
+implement it directly using only a single stack switch.

+The key idea is to inline scheduling logic in the tasks themselves in
+order to reduce (or avoid altogether) the need to switch stacks to the
+event loop in order to implement switching tasks.

+This alternative approach is illustrated by the following skeleton
+code.

 ```wat
 (module $scheduler2